frreri/CharacterInfo/README.md

 User accounts and logged in features are on hold for now.

-Current work in progress is the frer.se/token page

 SQL for table creation for parts of the site using mysql.connector: create table goldhistory(date DATE, GoldHigh VARCHAR(12), Region VARCHAR(2), gold_int INT(8), CONSTRAINT regiondate PRIMARY KEY (date,region));